Deep Ocean Mission

-- It is proposed to collaborate with non-governmental organizations for research collaboration for various components of Deep Ocean Mission.
+- It is proposed to collaborate with non-governmental organizations for research collaboration for various components of the Deep Ocean Mission.

 - The major objectives proposed under Deep Ocean Mission are as follows:

-- Development of technologies for deep sea mining, underwater vehicles and underwater robotics;
+- Development of technologies for deep-sea mining, underwater vehicles, and underwater robotics;

 - Development of ocean climate change advisory services;

-- Technological innovations for exploration and conservation of deep sea biodiversity;
+- Technological innovations for exploration and conservation of deep-sea biodiversity;

 - Deep ocean survey and exploration;

-- Proof of concept studies on energy and freshwater from the ocean; and
+- Proof of concept studies on energy and fresh water from the ocean; and

 - Polymetallic nodules cover vast areas of the abyssal ocean floor and contain significant amounts of critical metals.